Stijn-B/MAS/README.md

 - research questions and hypotheses:
 	- how do delegate ants best use pheromones?
 	- send delegates from parcel or from AGV or ...?
+	- optimize heuristic parameters
+	- how often should intention ants reconsider
+	- (how much feasibility ants per parcel should be active ?)

 Delegate MAS - 3 types of ants